top of page

 • Raw material availability

-This led to a surge in inquiries and long-term supply contracts for Indian exporters.
+This led to a surge in enquiries and long-term supply contracts for Indian exporters.

 4. Sectors That Benefited in India